tobogganhill/Udacity-Blockchain-Nanodegree-Project-1/README.md

 ## How to test your application functionalities?

-To test your application I recommend you to use POSTMAN, this tool will help you to make the requests to the API.
+To test your application I recommend POSTMAN, this tool will help you to make the requests to the API.
 Always is useful to debug your code see what is happening in your algorithm, so I will let you this video for you to check on how to do it >https://www.youtube.com/watch?v=6cOsxaNC06c .
 Try always to debug